xtremexp/UT4X-Converter/README.md

 UT games supported
 ------------------------------
-UT4 Converter only convert the following game for the moment:
+UT4 Converter helps converting UT maps to Unreal Tournament 2015.
-- Unreal Tournament (1999) -> Unreal Tournament (2015)
+Only Unreal Tournament (1999) for the moment is supported.
+(support for other ut games might be added for futures releases)

 If you want to convert UT games to Unreal Tournament 3, please download and use UT3 Converter program instead of UT4 Converter.